lanceEricson/Donald-romeo-1100/README.md

-# :wave: Hello, I'm Donald Roemo.
+# :wave: Hello, I'm Lurie Romanov.

-I'm Romeo, **Senior Full Stack Developer** & **SEO Expert** working remotely since 2022 :rocket:
+I'm Romanov, **React, Node.js, Python, AI | SaaS, CRM, Cloud & Data Platforms** working remotely since 2022 :rocket:

 ## About me

-As an accomplished **Senior Full Stack Developer** specializing in **SEO** and **MERN** Stack development, I offer a proven track record of crafting resilient and intuitive web applications.
-Proficient in front-end and back-end technologies, I specialize in delivering scalable solutions that elevate user experiences and boost organic traffic through strategic SEO tactics.
-Leveraging my expertise in the MERN Stack, I create dynamic, responsive applications tailored to meet the evolving demands of contemporary businesses.
-Committed to continuous learning and staying abreast of cutting-edge technologies, I am adept at delivering pioneering solutions that surpass client expectations.

-Web Application Development is not only my job but also my life.
+🚀 I help startups and growing companies build scalable, secure, business-ready Full Stack solutions — from SaaS platforms and enterprise applications (CRM/ERP) to analytics dashboards, AI-powered features, and cloud-native systems.

+I’m a Senior Full Stack Developer with 10+ years of experience, delivering end-to-end solutions from MVP to production-scale platforms.
+I combine strong engineering fundamentals, modern cloud architecture, and practical AI integration to build systems that align with real business goals and scale reliably.

 I can work full time, 8+ hours a day, 6 days a week.
 I hope to work with you in a long time.